 Laundry Day – Be a Part of the Narrative

-Laundry Day at Charlotte Lit – March 16 from 2-5 p.m. – is a space and an opportunity for you to share your story by creating a piece of visual storytelling.
+Laundry Day – returning to Charlotte Lit on May 4 from 2:30-5:00 pm – is a space and an opportunity for you to share your story by creating a piece of visual storytelling.
 Your (signed or anonymous) piece will be joined with the others on clothesline and become a part of all future and upcoming installations of Airing Out the “Dirty” Laundry in Charlotte and across the country.

 It is not necessary for you to have any artistic skill to participate.